telerik/maui-docs/controls/gauge/gauge-indicators.md

 </telerikCommon:RadPathGeometry>
 ```

+The following image shows the end result.

 ![Gauge example](images/gauge-custom-needle-shape.png)

 ## Shape Indicator

 The **GaugeShapeIndicator** has the following properties:

-* **Value**: Defines a single value of the shape indicator.
+* **Value**&mdash;Defines a single value of the shape indicator.
-* **Size**: Defines the size of the shape indicator.
+* **Size**&mdash;Defines the size of the shape indicator.

-The shape indicator is essentially a square box and is drawn so that its center coincides with the point defined by the Position and Offset properties.
+The shape indicator is essentially a square box and is drawn so that its center coincides with the point defined by the `Position` and `Offset` properties.
 The shape is rotated around its center so that the default arrow shape always points towards the axis line.

 ![Gauge example](images/gauge-shape-indicator.png)

-### Custom Shape Indicator
+## Customizing the Shape Indicator

 You can use a custom shape for the **GaugeShapeIndicator** by taking advantage of the **Shape** property.
-In order to achieve the desired output, you need to understand how to set up the geometry that describes the shape you want.
-The gauge expects that these conditions are met when a shape geometry is set:
+To achieve the desired output, set up the geometry that describes the shape you want.

+When the shape geometry is set, the gauge expects that these conditions are met:

->- The coordinates are in relative values between 0 and 1.
+- The coordinates are in relative values between 0 and 1.
->- The rotation pivot point is (0.5, 0.5).
+- The rotation pivot point is (0.5, 0.5).
->- The shape's orientation is from (1, 0.5) to (0.5, 0.5).
+- The shape orientation is from (1, 0.5) to (0.5, 0.5).

-When the gauge draws the shape, the geometry is scaled to the size it will be displayed with.
-Then it is moved to the point defined by the Position and Offset properties.
+When the gauge draws the shape, the geometry is scaled to the size in which it will be displayed.
+Then it is moved to the point defined by the `Position` and `Offset` properties.
 It is then rotated so that the shape points at the axis line.
-In the example below, the indicator's value is 3.5 and the angle of rotation is 35 degrees.
+In the example below, the indicator value is 3.5 and the angle of rotation is 35 degrees.

 ![Gauge example](images/gauge-shape-indicator-gif.gif)